1991 Stanley Cup playoffs: (N1) Chicago Blackhawks vs. (N4) Minnesota North Stars

 This was the sixth playoff meeting between these two teams and were meeting for the second straight year.
 Chicago won four of the previous five playoff meetings, including last year's Norris Division Semifinals in seven games.

 (N2) St. Louis Blues vs. (N3) Detroit Red Wings

 This was the third playoff meeting between these two teams.
 Both teams split the previous two meetings.
 Detroit won their most recent meeting in five games in the 1988 Norris Division Finals.

 (S1) Los Angeles Kings vs. (S4) Vancouver Canucks

 This was the second playoff meeting between these two teams.
 Vancouver won the only prior meeting in five games in the 1982 Smythe Division Finals.

 (S2) Calgary Flames vs. (S3) Edmonton Oilers

 This was the fifth playoff meeting between these two rivals with Edmonton winning three of the four previous series.
 They last met in the 1988 Smythe Division Finals, which Edmonton won in a four-game sweep.
 These teams did not meet again in the playoffs until 2022.

+Esa Tikkanen's overtime goal in game seven completed a hat trick and won the series for the Oilers.